Will you be open?

 - Restroom and Laundry facilities are open with reduced occupancy and masks must be worn.

-- Kamper’s Kitchen is open.
+- Kamper’s Kitchen is open on weekends.
 Click here to view hours and a menu.

 - Outdoor activities are available, but we recommend you bring your own equipment.If you would like to borrow equipment, call the Reception Center and they will notify the attendant at the Lodge where you can pick it up.
 We currently have Shuffleboard, Disc Golf, Basketballs, Volleyball, Pickleball, and Tennis.
 Horseshoes can be found at the pits.